SimonCarlson/thesis/notes/logbook.md

 19/2-19:
 Alarm didn't go off for some reason.
 Working from home instead I want to mention the four different tokens suggested by Marco.
 How do I cite that?
 It is not my idea originally.
+Expanded on different key pairs
+Added the different tokens
+Explained the new use cases

 18/2-19: